Help

 Nationality: English

-Angela Morley was an English composer and conductor who, as Wally Stott, became a familiar household name to BBC Radio listeners in the 1950s.
+Angela Morley was an English composer and conductor who became familiar to BBC Radio listeners in the 1950s under the name of Wally Stott.
+Morley provided incidental music for The Goon Show and Hancock's Half Hour.
 She attributed her entry into composing and arranging largely to the influence and encouragement of the Canadian light music composer Robert Farnon.
 Morley transitioned in 1972 and thereafter lived openly as a transgender woman.
 Later in life, she lived in Scottsdale, Arizona.

 Recent Best Sellers: Morley, A